Act 48 Information

 TRANSFER CREDITS (Transferring to Edinboro from Other Institutions)

 You may access your academic transcript via S.C.O.T.S. to check what courses have been accepted for transfer.
 All transfer credits are listed at the beginning of the academic history.
 If there are no credits listed at all, make certain you had an official transcript sent directly from the university where you took the summer course.
 Student copies of grade reports or transcripts will not be accepted.
-If you have any questions, please contact Tim Pilewski (814) 732-1976.
+If you have any questions, please contact Edna Torres or Sheila McCarthy, (814) 732-2761.

-You will need to complete a Transfer Credit Authorization form prior to enrolling in the course.
+If no course equivalency exists for your selected school or course, you will need to complete a Transfer Credit Authorization form prior to enrolling in the course.
 This form requires the written approval of the Office of Records and Registration for equivalency and the written approval of your advisor, department chairperson and dean of your major.
-Forms may be obtained in the Office of Records and Registration.
+Forms may also be obtained in the Office of Records and Registration.

 72. I have a question about how my credits were transferred to Edinboro.